nisfa97/php-simple-router/README.md

     EmailConfirmed::class,
 ]);

-// register middleware with alias name.
+// Register middleware with alias name.
-// this middlewares only will run if particular controller have this middleware registered.
+// These middlewares will only run if a controller has them registered.
 ->registerMiddlewares([
     'auth' => [
         Auth::class,